Ethiopia, Tigray head invited to peace talks in South Africa

 NAIROBI, Kenya (AP) — The leader of Ethiopia’s embattled Tigray region and the federal government have been invited to peace talks in South Africa this weekend as part of a pan-African effort to end one of the world’s most overlooked wars, according to a letter seen Wednesday by The Associated Press.

 Ethiopia’s government has accepted the invitation, national security adviser Redwan Hussein said.
 In a separate statement, the government called it “consistent with the Ethiopian government’s prior positions” that talks be mediated by the AU and be held without preconditions.
-The statement, however, does not give details about who might attend.
+The statement does not say who might attend.

-A diplomat in Addis Ababa said the African Union was still waiting for a response from the Tigray side.
-The spokesman for the Tigray forces, Getachew Reda, could not immediately be reached.
-Another member of the Tigray negotiation team, Tsadkan Gebretensae, told a U.S. think tank last week that “we have agreed on an African-led process, but that should not be carte blanche for the AU to impose what should be a peace process.”

-The diplomat in Addis Ababa also said representatives from the European Union, the United Nations and the regional Intergovernmental Authority on Development are expected to attend the talks as observers in support of the AU’s mediation team.
-The diplomat spoke on condition of anonymity because they were not authorized to speak publicly.

 The letter from the chair of the AU Commission says the AU-convened talks would be “aimed at laying the foundation for a structured and sustained mediation” between the two sides toward a “durable resolution of the conflict.”